logzio/node-toolbox/packages/logger/README.md

 ```

 ### logSize
-will add logSize field to the log.
+1. add logSize field to the log.
-will make sure log is not bigger than the value pass in bytes.
+2. validate log is size with value pass in bytes.
 ```javascript
 import { formatters } from '@logzio-node-toolbox/logger';